j-Sans/FreeSpaceLengthAnalyzer/README.md

 * Add explanation of movie files to README and link to Kai's work (with permission).
 Also add calcinput and makecalcinput for when running the program with -s.
 * Add polydispersity to main source folder
 * Figure out about running the visualizer

+## Acknowledgements
+This program was made with the help of Kai Zhang for Prof. Sanat Kumar in the Department of Chemical Engineering at Columbia University.
+It would not have been possible without the assistance and guidance of Kai.